EconomyLens.com

 Will Prime Minister Sebastien Lecornu's first week on the job end with a credit rating downgrade for France?. ©AFP

-Paris (AFP) – The Fitch agency downgraded France’s credit rating on Friday, as President Emmanuel Macron struggles with political instability and disagreements on how to put the country’s strained public finances in order.
-The US ratings agency, one of the top global institutions gauging the financial solidity of sovereign borrowers, downgraded France on its ability to pay back debts, from “AA-” to “A+”.
+Paris (AFP) – French politicians on Saturday sounded the alarm after the Fitch agency downgraded the country’s credit rating, with opponents of President Emmanuel Macron urging a break from what they called his “toxic” policies.
+The US ratings agency, one of the top global institutions gauging the financial solidity of sovereign borrowers, downgraded France late Friday on its ability to pay back debts, from “AA-” to “A+”.
 It also said France’s debt mountain would keep rising until 2027 unless urgent action was taken.

 Related